What I’m Wishing For (and not!)

 Monster-under-the-bed (even if cute, there are way too many on the market)

 Anthropomorphic or animated objects (except vehicle stories.
 I love them)

 Abuse, murder, gore

 (which is not to say I totally shy away from darkness and danger!)

-I look forward to hearing from you.
+I look forward to hearing from you - but don't send attachments as we delete without being read.
 Remember to follow the submission guidelines!